 Adopting a child from a Hague Adoption Convention (Convention) country differs in key ways from adopting from a non-Convention country.
-To date, 90 countries have joined the Convention, including the United States.
-If you are a U.S. citizen adopting a child from one of the 89 partner countries, the following process applies to you.
+The Convention entered into force in the United States on April 1, 2008.
+If you are a U.S. citizen adopting a child from another Convention country, the following process applies to you.

 Generally, the Convention adoption process involves six central steps.
 You must complete these steps in the following order to meet U.S. legal requirements for Convention adoptions.

 The first step in adopting a child from a Convention country is to select an accredited or approved ASP in the United States.
 You must also ensure that the authorities of your desired country of origin have authorized your chosen ASP to provide services in that country.